dehaoterryzhang/EcoPulse/README.md

 - Automate Spark job execution via Kestra
 - Implement scheduled workflows for daily updates
 - Expand dashboard visualizations with predictive analytics
-- Replicate the architecture using Azure and AWS.
+- Replicate the architecture on Azure and AWS

 ## 🎉 Acknowledgments
 **EcoPulse** is built using: